raspberrypilearning/ai-LLM-prompt/en/step_2.md

 --- /task ---

 ### Context
-Give background details to help the model understand your request.
+Give background details to help the model process your request.
 Include important information like length, who the audience is, tone, and specific facts you want to include.

 --- task ---